Heat Advisories issued across the Brazos Valley

 WHAT: A Heat Advisory - Heat index values of 108° or greater

-WHO: Milam, Robertson, Leon, Lee, Burleson, Brazos, Madison, Washington, Grimes, Walker, Austin, Waller, and Montgomery Counties.
+WHO: Milam, Robertson, Leon, Lee, Burleson, Brazos, Madison, Washington, Grimes, Walker, Austin, Waller, Houston, and Montgomery Counties.

-Burleson, Brazos, Madison, Washington, Grimes, Walker, Austin, Waller, and Montgomery Counties - Wednesday 1pm-7pm
+WHEN: Burleson, Brazos, Madison, Washington, Grimes, Walker, Austin, Waller, Houston, and Montgomery Counties - Wednesday 1pm-7pm

 WHAT IS A HEAT ADVISORY